Medically reviewed by Drugs.com. Last updated on Mar 5, 2022.

-Whatever type of autoimmune hepatitis you have, the goal of treatment is to slow or stop the immune system attack on your liver.
+Regardless of which type of autoimmune hepatitis you have, the goal of treatment is to slow or stop the immune system attack on your liver.
 This may help slow the progression of the disease.
-To meet this goal, you’ll need medications that lower immune-system activity.
-Treatment with prednisone is generally used initially.
+To meet this goal, you'll need medications that lower immune system activity.
+The initial treatment is usually prednisone.
 A second medication, azathioprine (Azasan, Imuran), may be recommended in addition to prednisone.

 Prednisone, especially when taken long term, can cause a wide range of serious side effects, including diabetes, thinning bones (osteoporosis), broken bones (osteonecrosis), high blood pressure, cataracts, glaucoma and weight gain.